Schedule Now Pay Bill

 Examples of an irregular blood pressure pattern include:

-• High blood pressure during the night
+• High blood pressure during the night.

-• High blood pressure early in the morning
+• High blood pressure early in the morning.

 A rise in blood pressure overnight to early morning has been linked to an increased risk of heart disease.

-An irregular blood pressure pattern could also mean that you have:
+An irregular blood pressure pattern also could mean that you have:

-• Poorly controlled high blood pressure
+• Poorly controlled high blood pressure.

-• Obstructive sleep apnea
+• Obstructive sleep apnea.

-• Kidney disease
+• Kidney disease.

-• Diabetes
+• Diabetes.

-• Thyroid disease
+• Thyroid disease.

-• A nervous system disorder
+• A nervous system disorder.

 Poor diet, lack of exercise and certain lifestyle factors can affect blood pressure pattern, including:

-• Night-shift work
+• Night-shift work.

-• Smoking
+• Smoking.

-• Overweight or obesity
+• Overweight or obesity.

-• Stress and anxiety
+• Stress and anxiety.

 A 24-hour blood pressure monitoring test can be done to measure blood pressure at regular time periods over 24 hours.
 The test is called ambulatory blood pressure monitoring.
-It provides a detailed look at blood pressure changes over an average day and night.
+It offers a detailed look at blood pressure changes over an average day and night.